Cultural legacy of the Klondike Gold Rush: Celebrations

 The gold rush was celebrated in the city of Edmonton, Alberta, with Klondike Days (now simply K-Days), an annual summer fair with a Klondike gold rush theme.
 Although far away from Dawson City and the Klondike River, Edmonton became known as a "Gateway to the North" for gold prospectors en route to Canada's North.
 It was in the city that many would collect the necessary goods for trekking up north in search of wealth.
 Individuals and teams of explorers arrived in Edmonton and prepared for travel by foot, York boat, dog team, or horses.
 Travel to the Yukon over land via what was sometimes called the "all Canada" route—and the prospectors that took this route—were often referred to as "overlanders".
 Few overlanders made it to the Klondike (160 out of about 1,600 that started).

 Alberta's Northlands Association, which is based in Edmonton, honoured the memory and spirit of the overlanders with Klondike Days.
 For many years, Klondike Days was a fun summer exhibition with themed events such as the Sunday Promenade, the Sourdough raft race, free pancake breakfasts, saloons, gold panning and era costume parties.
 Despite the many sad realities of the gold rush, Edmonton appreciated the Klondike spirit, which was characterised by a tenacious hope for success in the face of hardship, and an energetic zest for life.
 As a fair theme it was meant to provide the impetus for fun fantasy characters (e.g., Klondike Mike (Bobby Breen), Klondike Kate, The Klondike Kid (Ken Armstrong), Klondike Kitty (Debra Cook), Klondike Kattie to mention but a few) and fun events celebrating an interesting time.
 Many in the Yukon resented Edmonton's Klondike celebrations because of their historical inaccuracy and the perceived competition with the Yukon's tourism.
 The sentimental aspect of the gold rush lost its popular appeal in the 1980s and 90s and in 2003 the theme was dropped.

 In addition, every other summer, on odd numbered years, the sleep away camp Camp Shohola for Boys has what it calls Klondike Day.
 In the morning an area of camp, including the creek that runs through the camp, are staged as Dawson City and campers run into the creek to search for "gold."
 In the afternoon they receive "money" for their prospecting and attend a camp wide carnival.

-In 2016, a BBC History TV series Operation Gold Rush' was co-hosted by Felicity Aston, the British explorer, retracing the route across the Yukon of the 1898 Klondyke Gold Rush.
-In 2019, as a way to celebrate the original Klondike Gold Rush, the Yukon government attempted to crowdsource a second Gold Rush by inviting the public to buy perks via Indiegogo.
+In 2016, a BBC History TV series Operation Gold Rush' was co-hosted by explorer Felicity Aston, retracing the route across the Yukon of the 1898 Klondyke Gold Rush.
+In 2019, as a way to celebrate the original Klondike Gold Rush, the Yukon government crowdsourced a second Gold Rush by inviting the public to buy perks via Indiegogo.
 Using the money raised, the government bought real Klondike gold and sprinkled it into the Territory's creeks.
-They then invited people to pan it back out as a re-creation of the original Klondike Gold Rush of the 1890s.
+People were invited to recover the gold as a re-creation of the original Klondike Gold Rush.